 - Via the Raspbian desktop: go to Preferences > Raspberry Pi Configuration > Interfaces and select VNC.
 Click OK to confirm.

 Next, find a VNC client for Android.
 Several are available—the VNC Viewer from RealVNC is perfect.

 Download: VNC Viewer for Android

-Add a Simple Raspberry Pi Display With Android
+Add a Simple Raspberry Pi Display With an Android Tablet

 Using an Android tablet as a display for a Raspberry Pi is a great way to use an old device.
-It’s simple to set up, and as long as the battery remains charged, it should be reliable.
+It’s simple to set up, and if the battery remains charged, it should be reliable.
 You can also look into these handy ways to power a Raspberry Pi for portable projects.

-Better still, with a keyboard and mouse, and a handy battery recharger, you have the opportunity to make your Raspberry Pi fully portable.
+Better still, with a keyboard and mouse, and a handy battery recharger, you can make your Raspberry Pi fully portable.
 Having an internet connection via your Android’s 4G connection could also prove invaluable.
 And combining a Raspberry Pi with a tablet touchscreen gives you even more portability.
 Take this further with our guide to build your own Android tablet with Raspberry Pi .